 For a PERFORM . . .
 VARYING statement that does not have an AFTER phrase but does have a TEST AFTER phrase, the data item referred to by identifier-2 is set to literal-1 or the current value of the data item referred to by identifier-3 at the point of initial execution of the statement; then the specified set of statements is executed once and condition-1 in the UNTIL phrase is tested.
-If it is false, the value of the data item referred to by identifier-2 or the value of the data item referred to by identifier-2 is augmented by the specified increment or decrement value (literal-2 or the value of the data item referred to by identifier-4) and the specified set of statements is executed again with subsequent reevaluation of condition-1.
+If it is false, the value of the data item referred to by identifier-2 is augmented by the specified increment or decrement value (literal-2 or the value of the data item referred to by identifier-4) and the specified set of statements is executed again with subsequent reevaluation of condition-1.
 The cycle continues until condition-1 is found to be true, at which time control is transferred to the end of the PERFORM statement.
 For this form of the PERFORM . . .
 VARYING statement, the specified set of statements is always executed at least once.